raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 For clients that do in some way modify their behavior depending on the RCODE value, they should treat unknown RCODE values the same as RCODE=NOERROR (routine shutdown or restart).

-A Retry Delay message from server to client is an unacknowledged message;
+A Retry Delay message from server to client is a unidirectional message;
 the MESSAGE ID MUST be set to zero in the outgoing message and the client MUST NOT send a response.